ErfanRasti/arch-setup/docs/09_Shell_and_Terminal/1_shell_and_terminal.md

 - <https://github.com/omerxx/catppuccin-tmux>

 ### sesh

-Sesh is a smart terminal session manager that helps you create and manage tmux sessions quickly and easily using zoxide.
+Sesh is a smart terminal session manager that helps you create and manage tmux sessions quickly and easily using `zoxide`.

 ```sh
 paru -S sesh-bin